Arthritis

 What is arthritis?

 Arthritis is a chronic disease that affects the health and function of your joints.
-There are more than 100 types of arthritis, but the two most common are:
+With over 100 types, among the most common are osteoarthritis and rheumatoid arthritis, both leading to chronic pain and impaired mobility.

 Osteoarthritis

-Osteoarthritis causes the breakdown of the protective cartilage that lines the ends of the bones in your joint.
-Without healthy cartilage, your joint bones rub together and create friction that causes swelling and stiffness in your joints.
+Osteoarthritis causes the breakdown of the protective cartilage that lines the ends of the bones in your joints.
+Without healthy cartilage, your joint bones rub together and create friction that causes joint pain, swelling, and stiffness in your joints.

 Rheumatoid arthritis

-RA is a type of autoimmune disease.
-This kind of arthritis causes your immune system to mistakenly attack the otherwise healthy joint lining, leading to chronic inflammation.
+Rheumatoid Arthritis (RA) is a type of autoimmune disease.
+This kind of arthritis causes your immune system to mistakenly attack the otherwise healthy joint lining, leading to chronic pain and inflammation.
 Over time, inflamed joints become harder to move and painful.

 Your risk for arthritis increases as you age, if you’re obese, or if you have a history of joint injuries.